 Born in Karlstad, Sweden 1938.
 Lives and works in Stockholm and Koster, Sweden

-After a career spanning over more than 50 years Lena Cronqvist has established herself as one of Sweden’s most celebrated artists.
+After a career spanning nearly 60 years Lena Cronqvist has established herself as one of Sweden’s most celebrated artists.
 She is primarily known as a painter, but during the 1990s sculpture has increasingly become an important part of her oeuvre.
 Cronqvist’s art deals with existential themes; her psychologically-charged images are concerned with the life dramas that can be played out within the family.
 Recurring themes are death, love, loneliness, motherhood, childhood and the vulnerable relationship between lovers and between children and adults.
 Using herself and members of her immediate family as models and actors in her work, she draws inspiration from her own childhood and experiences, however, her art is not only private and personal, it is above all universal.